dmsc/fastbasic/manual.md

 any location where a standard numeric variable or value is expected.

-Arrays can be of two types: WORD arrays or BYTE arrays.
-Word arrays (the default if no type is given) use two bytes of memory for each element, and works like normal numeric variables.
+Arrays can be of three types:
+- WORD arrays (the default if no type is given) use two bytes of memory for each element, and works like normal numeric variables.
-Byte arrays use only one byte for each element, but the numeric range is reduced from 0 to 255.
+- BYTE arrays use only one byte for each element, but the numeric range is reduced from 0 to 255.
+- STRING arrays store an string in each element.
+String arrays use two byte of memory for each element that is not yet assigned (containing empty strings), and 258 bytes for each element with a string assigned.

 String Values